carbreal/Scripts/README.md

 # Scripts
-Some scripts that I used in the past to solve easy CTF tasks.
+Some scripts I've used in the past to solve easy CTF tasks.